< UPDATED MAR. 13, 2010

 WHO MAY ENTER?

-The winner will receive $500 and his/her favorite nonprofit organization, school, or church will receive $500.
+The winner will receive $500 and his/her favorite nonprofit organization, school, or place of worship will receive $500.

 CONTACT